bbrdthierry/custom-gym-env-for-graph-theory-conjectures/README.md

 ### Demos

-The custom OpenAI Gym Environment is developed in the **cge-custom_env.py** file.
+The custom OpenAI Gym Environment is developed inside the **cge-custom_env.py** file.
 In this file, the conjecture is represented by the *custom reward function*: only modify this one when you want to find another counter exemple to a conjecture.
 By default, this reward function is designed to represent a tree graph.

 **cge-model.py** file contains the reinforcement learning model based on Stable Baseline API.
 Check their RL model list in https://stable-baselines.readthedocs.io/en/master/guide/algos.html.
 Using Stable Baseline API allows us to easily find the best RL model that matches the best a conjecture problem.
 When you have found the right model, feel free to reimplement it with this custom Gym environment without Stable-Baseline to get more model tuning solutions!